loomnetwork/loom-sdk-documentation/docs/zh-CN/testnet-plasma.md

 ---
-id: testnet-plasma
+id: loom-testnet
-title: PlasmaChain Extdev
+title: Loom Testnet
-sidebar_label: PlasmaChain Extdev
+sidebar_label: Loom Testnet
 ---

-This page provides information on where and how to access the Extdev network.
-If you want more details, see our [guide](deploy-loom-testnet.html) on deploying to Loom testnet.
+This page provides information on where and how to access the Loom Testnet network.
+If you want more details, see our [guide](deploy-loom-testnet.html) on deploying to Loom Testnet.

-## Extdev
+## Loom Testnet

 > On rare occasions, Extdev may get wiped.
 Use it only for development and testing.

 ### General Information

-- **Name**: Dev Plasma Test
+- **Name**: Loom Testnet
 - **Type**: Testnet
 - **Availability**: Stable developer
 - **URL**: extdev-plasma-us1.dappchains.com
 - **chainId**: extdev-plasma-us1
 - **networkId**: 9545242630824
-- **writeUrl**: wss://extdev-plasma-us1.dappchains.com/websocket
+- **writeUrl**: wss://extdev-basechain-us1.dappchains.com/websocket
-- **readUrl**: wss://extdev-plasma-us1.dappchains.com/queryws
+- **readUrl**: wss://extdev-basechain-us1.dappchains.com/queryws
 - Max Contract Size: **24,576 bytes**
 - Max Gas Limit per transaction: **4,915,200**

 ### Truffle configuration file

-Use this sample Truffle [configuration file](https://github.com/loomnetwork/truffle-dappchain-example/blob/master/truffle-config.js) to deploy your smart contracts to Extdev.
+Use this sample Truffle [configuration file](https://github.com/loomnetwork/truffle-dappchain-example/blob/master/truffle-config.js) to deploy your smart contracts to Loom Testnet.

-### Connect to Extdev
+### Connect to Loom Testnet

-You can use this snippet to connect to Extdev:
+You can use this snippet to connect to Loom Testnet:

 ```js
 import {